drknotter/interesting-word-picker/README.md

 The `interesting-word-picker.py` script performs the random picking of words, and presents them to the user one by one, with the option to "skip" the word.
 Chosen words are saved to a file specified by the user.

 The `generate_interesting_site.py` script takes a file with a list of words, and generates a basic calendar HTML page for displaying the words, based on a start date.

+An example list of 365 interesting words were generated, and are displayed in `index.html`.
+You can see the results at this project's [Github page](drknotter.github.io/one-square-inch).